Information for Current Students

 First- and second-year students

 As a reminder, you need to enroll in 4 courses (or 3 if an RA or TA) per semester.
 Please discuss your course choices with your advisor.
 Once you have finalized your course choices, please fill out the course-registration form.
 Have your advisor sign it and return the form to Jean Radican.
 We also strongly encourage you to consider working during the summer with faculty on research projects in an area in which you might want to pursue your thesis work.
 Feel free to contact our faculty members.
-If you need advice on contacting an appropriate faculty member, please contact Professor Johnny Guzman.
+If you need advice on contacting an appropriate faculty member, please contact Professor Chi-Wang Shu.

 Looking for information?